-Rena Roussin is a doctoral candidate in musicology at the University of Toronto, and is currently writing her PhD dissertation on constructions of disability and gender in Joseph Haydn’s late oratorios.
-More broadly, Rena’s research interests include conceiving of art music and music theatre as forms of activism in both historic and current contexts.
-As a Métis and settler woman with additional Haida ancestry, she also has a major interest in the ways art music in Canada interacts with Indigenous artists and communities in efforts to realize reconciliation.
-She is active in public musicology, and serves on the curatorial/editorial board of Musicology Now and the Canadian Opera Company’s Indigenous Circle of Artists.
-In addition to her work in musicology, Rena is a pianist and vocalist.
+Rena Roussin is a doctoral candidate in musicology at the University of Toronto, and is currently writing a doctoral dissertation on constructions of disability and gender in Joseph Haydn’s operas and oratorios.
+More broadly, her research interests include conceiving of art music and music theatre as forms of activism and social justice in historic and current contexts.
+As a Métis and settler woman with additional Haida ancestry, Rena also has a major interest in the ways art music in Canada might work in solidarity with Indigenous artists, communities, and peoples to realize equity and reconciliation.
+She is an active public musicologist, and in addition to her work with the TMC, also serves on the curatorial/editorial board of Musicology Now, the Canadian Opera Company’s Indigenous Circle of Artists, and as a Guest Curator for Soundstreams’ 2022-23 Indigenous Encounters concert series.
+Rena is also a pianist and vocalist.